Jaylen Brown's foundation holds sweepstakes for tickets to game 5 of the NBA Finals

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-Through these programs, they connect youth to opportunities in entrepeneurship, financial literacy, health, wellness, leadership and activism, plus sustainability and technology.
+Through these programs, they connect youth to opportunities in entrepreneurship, financial literacy, health, wellness, leadership and activism, plus sustainability and technology.

 “Our generation deserves to be more equitable and sustainable and I’m willing to put the time and the effort in to oversee that.”, added Brown.